fbpx Skip to main content

 It can also generate a welcome and profitable source of income to support existing agriculture enterprise.

-Landholders are issued with carbon credits for every tonne of CO2e1 sequestered or abated through the project.
+Landholders are issued with carbon credits for every tonne of CO2 equivalent sequestered or abated through the project.
 Those credits are then sold to companies or governments that want to offset their own emissions, generating a new income stream for landholders engaged in carbon farming.

 Work with us on a carbon farming project

 GreenCollar is one of the only operators in Australia with full end-to-end, in-house expertise in the development, management, legal and technical implementation of carbon projects.
-We are the largest supplier of nature-based ACCUs to the Australian Government and at the forefront of the voluntary market, actively working to generate new demand for our high quality, high integrity ACCUs.
+We are one of the largest suppliers of nature-based ACCUs to the Australian Government and at the forefront of the voluntary market, actively working to generate new demand for our high quality, high integrity ACCUs.

 Related Articles